sarahmcevoyx/platform-engineer/README.md

+## Future Enhancements:

+• Enhance monitoring by integrating with Azure Monitor, Application Insights, and other monitoring tools to gain deeper insights into the health and performance of your resources - especially that of FA deployed

+• Create more detailed custom alerts for my infrastructure and FAs

+• Enable Key Vault Firewall to only let access from designated IP addresses, or virtual networks, to ensure vault is only accessible from reliable sources

+• Add a "backend "azurerm" {}", enable versioning for remote state storage to keep track of changes and allow for rollbacks if needed.
+Implement state locking to prevent concurrent updates to the state file, ensuring data integrity.
+Ensure that data stored in backend storage is encrypted at rest to protect sensitive information.
+Use SSL/TLS to encrypt data in transit between Terraform and the remote backend storage.
+Set automated backups for state files to prevent data loss and ensure recovery incase of accidental deletion or corruption.
+Define retention policies for backups to manage storage costs and compliance requirements.

+• Breakdown Terraform config into smaller, reusable modules to improve readability and maintainability, e.g., modules/key_vault.

 ***p.s apologies in advance for all of this you had to read - I hope you had a coffee and a snack with you***